The Canadian Nightingale: Bertha Crawford and the Dream of the Prima Donna. Victoria, CA: FriesenPress, 2017. ISBN 978-1-525517-41-9. 333 pages.

 Ironically, Crawford became such an established star in Poland that she lost touch with her Canadian audience, and was forgotten in the land of her birth.
 And yet, while she was a well-loved performer across Poland, the ‘Canadian Nightingale’ was never considered Polish in her adopted home, and so has been forgotten there too.
 This new Canadian biography revives a singular voice, and reminds us how important it is to recognize Canadian talent and artistic contribution.

-Available in paperback, hardback and eBook from:
+Buy in paperback, hardback and eBook from: